 The right marketing skills can be an asset across multiple industries.

 Working in marketing can take several different forms.
-You might conduct customer research, design eye-catching graphics, or develop engaging content—to name just a few areas.
-Despite all those distinct functions, there are a number of workplace skills that typically apply to all marketing careers, and strengthening them may make you more successful over time.
+You might conduct customer research, design eye-catching graphics, or develop engaging content—just to name a few.
+Despite all those distinct functions, there are several workplace skills that typically apply to all marketing careers, and strengthening them may make you more successful over time.

-In this article, we’ll go over the top workplace and technical marketing skills, as well as ways to incorporate these key competencies into your resume.
+In this article, we’ll go over the top workplace and technical marketing skills and ways to incorporate these key competencies into your resume.

-You tend to learn workplace skills (sometimes known as soft skills) through experience, and you can apply them to a number of different tasks and roles.
-In marketing, there are six workplace skills that will be important to develop and sharpen throughout your career.
+You tend to learn workplace skills (sometimes known as soft skills) through experience, and you can apply them to several different tasks and roles.
+In marketing, these six workplace skills will be important to develop and sharpen throughout your career.

-Marketing involves working with ideas—and improving them in order to reach new and existing customers—so all marketing roles require creativity to some extent.
-While some roles, like copywriter or social media coordinator, may demand more creativity on a daily basis than others, having a strong creative sensibility will serve you well in your marketing career.
+Marketing involves working with ideas—and improving them to reach new and existing customers—so all marketing roles require creativity to some extent.
+While some roles, like copywriter or social media coordinator, may demand more creativity than others, having a strong creative sensibility will serve you well in your marketing career.

 What this looks like: